 Aspirin has been linked with Reye's syndrome, so use caution when giving aspirin to children or teenagers for fever or pain.
 Though aspirin is approved for use in children older than age 3, children and teenagers recovering from chickenpox or flu-like symptoms should never take aspirin.

-- Irritable, aggressive or irrational behavior
+- Irritable, aggressive or irrational behavior.

-- Excessive lethargy
+- Excessive sluggishness.

-- Decreased level of consciousness
+- Decreased level of consciousness.

-These signs and symptoms require emergency treatment.
+These symptoms need emergency treatment.

 When to see a doctor